react-declarative/react-declarative-docs/docs/advanced/dependency-injection.md

----
-title: "Dependency injection with provide and inject"
+# Dependency injection with provide and inject
-description: "Use react-declarative's IoC container to decouple API logic from UI.
-Register with provide, retrieve with inject, and isolate scopes with createServiceManager."
----

 `react-declarative` ships a lightweight inversion-of-control (IoC) container inspired by Angular's dependency injection system.
 You register service classes with `provide`, retrieve them anywhere with `inject`, and optionally define `prefetch` / `unload` lifecycle hooks that the built-in router calls automatically.
 The container prevents you from tangling API logic directly into components, which makes larger apps significantly easier to test and maintain.